strobejb/andersen-ev/README.md

 Python package to enable control of the Andersen A2 EV charger.
 The library routes commands to the charger via Andersen's cloud API.
 So whilst the A2 cannot be controlled directly, this library could be used to replicate, or even replace the Konnect+ app.

 ## Installation

+Install from PiPy:

 ```
 pip install andersen-ev
 ```

-Alternatively, install directly from this Github repo:
+Alternatively, install directly from this Github repo to get latest version:

 ```
 pip install git+https://github.com/strobejb/andersen-ev